-Fiscal concerns and policy changes may negatively impact worldwide economic and credit conditions and adversely affect our industry, businesses, and financial condition.
+Fiscal concerns and policy changes may negatively impact worldwide economic and credit conditions and adversely affect our industry, business, and financial condition.

-Fiscal policy could have a material adverse impact on worldwide economic conditions, the financial markets, and availability of credit and, consequently, may negatively affect our industry, businesses, and overall financial condition.
-Customers often finance purchases of our products, and as interest rates rise, the cost of financing the purchase also increases.
-While credit availability is adequate to support demand and interest rates remain relatively low, if credit conditions worsen and adversely affect the ability of customers to finance potential purchases at acceptable terms and interest rates, it could result in a decrease in sales or delay improvement in sales.
+Fiscal policy could have a material adverse impact on worldwide economic conditions, the financial markets, and availability of credit and, consequently, may negatively affect our industry, business, and overall financial condition.
+Consumers often finance purchases of our products, and as interest rates rise, the cost of financing the purchase also increases.
+While credit availability is adequate to support demand, interest rates began to rise significantly in the second half of fiscal 2022.
+If credit conditions worsen and adversely affect the ability of consumers to finance potential purchases at acceptable terms and interest rates, it could result in a decrease in sales or delay improvement in sales.